balancer/scaffold-balancer-v3/README.md

 The deploy scripts are all located in the [foundry/script/](https://github.com/balancer/scaffold-balancer-v3/tree/main/packages/foundry/script) directory and are prefixed with a number based on the order the order they're intended to be run.
 The mock tokens, factories, and hooks contracts must be deployed before the pools.
 On the frontend, the [Pools](http://localhost:3000/pools) page will automatically add a button above the search bar for any pools deployed using the latest factory contract

-### 🕵️ Examine the Deploy Scripts
+### 🛠️ Adjust the Deploy Scripts

 #### `00_DeploySetup.s.sol`

-- Deploys mock tokens, factory contracts, and hooks contracts to be used by pools
+Deploys mock tokens, factory contracts, and hooks contracts to be used by pools

-- Set the `pauseWindowDuration` for the factory contracts in this script
+- Set the `pauseWindowDuration` for the factory contracts
+- Set the mock token names, symbols, and supply
+- Set any hooks contracts constructor args

 #### `01_DeployConstantSumPool.s.sol`

-- Deploys, registers, and initializes a Constant Sum Pool
+Deploys, registers, and initializes a Constant Sum Pool

+- Set the pool registration config in the `getRegistrationConfig()` function
-- Set the registration & initialization configurations in the `internal` getter functions
+- Set the pool initialization config in the `getInitializationConfig()` function

 #### `02_DeployConstantProductPool.s.sol`

-- Deploys, registers, and initializes a Constant Product Pool
+Deploys, registers, and initializes a Constant Product Pool

+- Set the pool registration config in the `getRegistrationConfig()` function
-- Set the registration & initialization configurations in the `internal` getter functions
+- Set the pool initialization config in the `getInitializationConfig()` function

 ### 📡 Broadcast the Transactions